-Swedish Distanshandelsdagen 2014 had a strong focus on internationalisation, customer experience and cross channel scenarios.
+Swedish Distanshandelsdagen 2014 had a strong focus on internationalization, customer experience and cross channel scenarios.

 In order to win market shares across the national borders of Sweden and Norway, many

-e-commerce players pursue an internationalisation strategy.
-However, for target markets beyond Skandinavia technical, linguistic and cultural hurdles have to be overcomed.
+e-commerce players pursue an internationalization strategy.
+However, for target markets beyond Scandinavia technical, linguistic and cultural hurdles have to be overcome.

 Sweden’s most important industry trade show in digital commerce, Distanshandelsdagen in Borås, offered on 30th of January 2014 an ideal opportunity for retailers and marketing specialists to gain insights into cutting-edge best practices and visionary ideas.
 Parallel on three stages, dedicated experts held lectures for the approximately 1100 attendees.